charles-uno/charles-uno.github.io/_drafts/2017-01-23-womens-march.md

-The day after Trump was sworn in as president, Women's March protests drew an estimated 3.2M people -- [ten times as many](http://fivethirtyeight.com/features/the-long-march-ahead-for-democrats/) as the Tea Party protests that followed Obama's inauguration in 2009.
+The day after Trump was sworn in as president, [Women's March](https://www.womensmarch.com/) protests drew an estimated 3.2M people -- [ten times as many](http://fivethirtyeight.com/features/the-long-march-ahead-for-democrats/) as the Tea Party protests that followed Obama's inauguration in 2009.
+I attended the march at the Minnesota Capitol, which drew about 100k people, and came away conflicted.

+---

 The march in DC [outnumbered](https://www.nytimes.com/interactive/2017/01/22/us/politics/womens-march-trump-crowd-estimates.html) the inauguration crowds the day before[^1].

 [^1]: Comparing crowds in DC isn't quite fair, as Trump faces a home field disadvantage; he earned [only 4%](http://www.nytimes.com/elections/results/district-of-columbia) of the vote there.

-I attended the march at the Minnesota Capitol, which drew about 100k people, and came away conflicted.

 ---